AlexisAuriac/Web-Security-CTF/README.md

 It's a website that requires an admin cookie to get the flag.

-We can see in the code of the page that it splits the cookie in function of '.'.
-It then decodes the second part of the cookie for base64 and parses as a JSON object.
+We can see in the code of the page (see index.js) that it splits the cookie at every ```.```, it then decodes the second part of the cookie for base64 and parses it as a JSON object.

 The decoded cookie looks like this:
 ```json